 Merino wool should not be machine-washed as it will bleed and shrink or even felt.
 Ventilate your Merino Wool garments after every use.
 We recommend you to hand wash it gently in cool water or leave it to a dry cleaner – always follow the specific instructions on the garments care label.

 Merino wool tends to naturally pill.
 The pilling occurs when the garment is rubbed against itself or something else.
 Hence one can only promise the garment will not pill if you promise not to wear it.
 We recommend that you make it a habit to remove the pills after washing by hand with a clothing brush or sweater stone.
+Over time, you will notice that the pilling will decrease or even stop.

 You should store your Merino wool garments folded laying flat.
 Don’t store